liangstein/Verify-CNN-based-wave-functions-energy/README.md

 mpirun -np NPROC python fire.py

 After the sampling completes, the "energy" file reports the energy value for the quantum model evaluated.
 Because of the large neural network, MCMC may takes a long time without GPUs.
-For example, collecting 945 samples by one Xeon Silver 4215R takes two hours.
+For example, collecting 945 samples by one Xeon Silver 4215R core takes two hours.